UKHomeOffice/cop-secrets-mgmt/README.md

 deactivate
 ```

-10. Update Manifest repo
+10. Update local environment setup

-Change into the manifest repository and add the new environment variables to the `docker-compose.yml` and `local.yml`
+In order to maintain a working local environment, change into the manifest repository and add the new environment variables to the `docker-compose.yml` and `local.yml` even if you do not use docker-compose.
+This is to ensure those who do, have all the correct settings for running the application locally.

 #### Viewing secrets